jacquebento/lab-version-control/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Chocalate Billionaries

+Ingredients:
+- 1 package (14 ounces) caramels
+- 3 tablespoons water
+- 1-1/2 cups chopped pecans
+- 1 cup Rice Krispies
+- 3 cups milk chocolate chips
+- 1-1/2 teaspoons shortening

+Instructions:
+1. Line 2 baking sheets with waxed paper; grease the paper and set aside.
+In a large heavy saucepan, combine the caramels and water; cook and stir over low heat until smooth.
+Stir in pecans and cereal until coated.
+Drop by teaspoonfuls onto prepared pans.
+Refrigerate for 10 minutes or until firm.
+2. Meanwhile, in a microwave, melt chocolate chips and shortening; stir until smooth.
+Dip candy into chocolate, coating all sides; allow excess to drip off.
+Place on prepared pans.
+Refrigerate until set.
+Store in an airtight container.